siglens/siglens-docs/docs/spl-docs/evaluation-functions/time-functions.md

 This function formats an epoch time value as a string according to the specified format.
 If the format is invalid then the result from this function would be undefined.

+For a complete list and descriptions of the format options you can use, see [Using time variables](/docs/spl-docs/evaluation-functions/time-variables).

 ### Usage

 The `<epoch_time>` argument is the time in epoch format that you want to format.
 The `<format>` argument is the format string that defines how the output should be formatted.